spyridon97/Del-O-Matic/README.md

 --------------------------------------------------------------------------------
 ## Description

-Given a vertex set, using the [Randomized Incremental Algorithm](http://www.cs.uu.nl/geobook/interpolation.pdf) we can delaunay-triangulate it with complexity = O(n^2).
+Given a set of vertices, using the [Randomized Incremental Algorithm](http://www.cs.uu.nl/geobook/interpolation.pdf) we can Delaunay-triangulate it with complexity = O(n log n).

 There is no warranty whatsoever.
 Use at your own risk.